 Individuals endorsing and desiring to further the purposes of the Society shall be eligible to apply for regular membership and shall become regular members upon the payment of dues.

-Honorary membership may be bestowed on an annual basis upon an individual for outstanding contributions or services to the Society or to its general purposes by majority vote of the Voting Members of the Board.
+Honorary membership may be bestowed on an annual basis upon an individual for outstanding contributions or services to the Society or to its general purposes by majority vote of the Members of the Board.
 Honorary members shall enjoy all the benefits of regular membership but shall not pay dues to the Society.

 Section B. Rights and Privileges

 All members in good standing shall enjoy all of the rights, privileges, and services provided by the Society.
-The benefits of membership include, but are not restricted to, the right to hold office, to serve as Voting Members on the Board, to attend and play at regular meetings, to attend and vote at business meetings, to receive the Society’s newsletter, to access certain resources available through the Society website only to members, and to pay lower than general admission fees to selected workshops, lectures, and concerts.
+The benefits of membership include, but are not restricted to, the right to hold office, to serve as Members on the Board, to attend and play at regular meetings, to attend and vote at business meetings, to receive the Society’s newsletter, to access certain resources available through the Society website only to members, and to pay lower than general admission fees to selected workshops, lectures, and concerts.
 When exercising the voting privilege, each individual member shall have one vote.
-The Voting Members of the Board may extend to other persons the right to play at meetings or to attend a particular business meeting.
+The Members of the Board may extend to other persons the right to play at meetings or to attend a particular business meeting.

 Section C. Dues

 The fiscal year of the Society shall run from September l to August 31.
-The annual dues shall be set by the Voting Members of the Board.
+The annual dues shall be set by the Members of the Board.

 Membership dues for the fiscal year must be paid to the Treasurer by November 1.